junikimm717/fls-assignment-public/syllabus.md

 variables, artifacts that weren't cleaned up) will be treated as a correctness issue.

-Labs should be done on sufficiently modern hardware (for reference, you should expect to compile the linux kernel).
+The assignment should be done on sufficiently modern hardware (for reference, you should expect to compile the linux kernel).
 Docker is required on all systems, and Windows users are strongly advised to use wsl.

 There will be multiple lab hours designed to help students with the checkpoints.

+We will only grade the final submissions of those who have registered for credit.
+Submission logistics will be announced later.

 # Schedule